rainweaver76/ott/README.md

   - yes, Ray, I know
   - 32x is a nice happy medium that gives a little more detail, a little more variation, without straying too far from the "Minecraft" feel
 - Improved 3D textures for nearly all blocks
-- Fixed missing sounds:
-  - [net.minecraft.client.sounds.SoundEngine/]: Missing sound for event: minecraft:item.goat_horn.play
-  - [net.minecraft.client.sounds.SoundEngine/]: Missing sound for event: minecraft:entity.goat.screaming.horn_break
-    - Because it annoys me...
 - Lowered the shield when equipped so you can actually, ya know, see what you're doing
 - Lowered the totem of undying, see above
+- Found and imported a slew of missing sound files
+-